Skip Navigation

 Rural Schools

-Schools in rural areas need reliable funding to provide students with the support, classes, activities, and technology that will ensure a well-rounded education.
+Schools in rural areas need reliable and sustained funding to provide students with the support, classes, activities, and technology that will ensure a well-rounded education.

 farmer and students National School to Farm Network